DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 DPDK applications.

 Each QuickAssist PF device exposes a number of VF devices.
-Each VF device can enable one cryptodev PMD and/or one compressdev PMD.
+Each VF device can enable one symmetric cryptodev PMD and/or one asymmetric cryptodev PMD and/or one compressdev PMD.
 These QAT PMDs share the same underlying device and pci-mgmt code, but are enumerated independently on their respective APIs and appear as independent devices to applications.